lancerace/homeage-frontend/README.md

 Yes, you can choose build your own ui, but we typically find that people spend too much time on these stuff, and we want you to focus on building the important and complicated things

 If you still choose to go ahead, you can simply ignore the rest of the readme here

-# Available Routes
-`/bookings` - List all the booking in a table

-`/bookings/:bookingId` - Update page of the booking

-`/` - Create a new Booking

 # Containers
 ## EditVaccineRegistration